-With the exception of Isle of Wight, the Western Tidewater area was above the state average for poverty in children ages birth through 17 in 2018.
-Suffolk, Southampton, and Franklin all saw improvements in childhood poverty in 2018.
+With the exception of Isle of Wight, the Western Tidewater area was above the state average for poverty in children ages birth through 17 in 2019.
+Suffolk, Southampton, and Franklin all saw improvements in childhood poverty in 2019 compared to 2018.
 Suffolk had its lowest percentage since 2008.
-Franklin had its lowest percentage since 2015.
+Franklin had its lowest percentage since 2008.

-Despite improvement, Franklin still remains more than double the state average for children living in poverty.
+Despite improvement, Franklin still remains well above the state average.
+However, this is the first year that Franklin has NOT been more than double the state average.